Start Your Disaster Planning with this Business Continuity Plan Template

 In short, a BCP helps companies maintain business continuity after a disaster.

-Federal agencies estimate that 90% of small companies fail within a year when a disaster shutters the business for more than 5 days.
+Federal agencies estimate that 40% of companies fail to reopen after a disaster.
 This is why business continuity plans are so important.

 Sample Business Continuity Plan Template